IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/offline.md

   * Email:
   * Data condition: Constrained/Unconstrained
   * Segmentation: Own/Given
-  * Brief description of the system:
+  * Brief but accurate description of the system (main features, training data, model architecture, etc.):
  <!--  * Multilingual: Yes/No -->
   * Do you want to make your submissions freely available for research purposes? (yes/no)